Doctor-Coder5/BMI_CALC/README.md

-# BMI_CALC
-Python Body Mass Index Calculator
+# A simple python program to calculate Body Mass Index (BMI) & show your health category .